ipinmi/Seq2Seq-Chatbot/README.md

 # Seq2Seq-Chatbot
-A Conversational chatbot built using LSTM &amp; Seq2Seq Architectures, and Machine Translation (Multi30K) dataset.
+A Conversational chatbot built for machine translation using LSTM &amp; Seq2Seq Architectures, and Machine Translation (Multi30K) dataset.

 ## Project Overview
 1. Build your Vocabulary & create the Word Embeddings